wacncontent/CustomizeTool/removeCommentOutput2/includes/virtual-machines-common-about-disks-vhds.md

 Before you can delete a source .vhd file, you'll need to remove the lease by deleting the disk or image.
 To delete a .vhd file that is being used by a virtual machine as an operating system disk, you can delete the virtual machine, the operating system disk, and the source .vhd file all at once by deleting the virtual machine and deleting all associated disks.
 However, deleting a .vhd file that's a source for a data disk requires several steps in a set order -- detach the disk from the virtual machine, delete the disk, and then delete the .vhd file.

->[AZURE.WARNING] If you delete a source .vhd file from storage, or delete your storage account, Microsoft can't recover that data for you.
+>[AZURE.WARNING] If you delete a source .vhd file from storage, or delete your storage account, Azure.cn can't recover that data for you.